EchterAlsFake/PHUB/README.md

   <img width="300" src="https://github.com/Egsagon/PHUB/blob/master/assets/logo.svg">
 </p>

-# PHUB - An API for PornHub.
+# PHUB - An API for Pornhub.

 PHUB is an hybrid API for Pornhub.
 It is able to communicate with Pornhub using both web-scraping and Pornhub's HubTraffic API.
 It is